Benchmarks

 • 6 - 7 times as fast as the next runner-up (library A).

-Some other observations (at the time of writing – December 14, 2021) - ocrypto is
+Some other observations – ocrypto is

 • more energy-efficient than any other pure software implementation, regardless of microcontroller type and clock frequency.